dwyl/PWA-Liveview/README.md

 ### Connectivity check

-In Liveview, we use `navigate` as all the routes are under the same `live_sessions`:
+In Liveview, we use `navigate` as all the routes are under the same `live_sessions`.
+Make sure to use `replace` for the url.

 ```elixir
 use Phoenix.Component